chambersh1129/requests-session-plus/README.md

 # Comparison to Requests Session Class

 All of these features are currently available in the standard requests Session class with some configuration/modification.
-The goal of SessionPlus is to make the more easily accessible.
+The goal of SessionPlus is to make them more easily accessible.

 Feature | Session() | SessionPlus() |
 --- | --- | ---